-The State of Conservation Report (SoC) for the World Heritage Property (WHP): Hebron/Al-Khalil Old Town (C 1565) was prepared by the Hebron Rehabilitation Committee (HRC) and the Ministry of Tourism and Antiquities.
+This State of Conservation Report (SOC) for the World Heritage Property (WHP) Hebron/Al-Khalil Old Town (1565) was prepared by Hebron Rehabilitation Committee (HRC) in close cooperation with the Ministry of Tourism and Antiquities and other related stakeholders.

-Dr. Ahmed Rjoob
+Dr. Ahmed Rjoob Director General of the World Heritage

-Director General of the World Heritage Focal Point of the World Heritage Convention
+Focal Point of the World Heritage Convention